ZSalloum/kata-tondeuse/README.md

 > 'A':'sg.kata.mower.app.automation.commands.ForwardCommand',
 > }

-A good use case for the extensibility is when you need to use English commands such as R L F to control the mower, or when you need a completely new command (see Creating Custom Command)
+A good use case for the extensibility is when you need to use English commands such as R L F to control the mower, or when you need a completely new command (see Creating Custom Command).
+By default CommandFactory has a built-in mapping.

 ### Creating Custom Command
 To create a new custom command, you must implement the ICommand interface.